 In August 2015 I wrote, “This a good project clock that is not for the inexperienced.
 As I gain more knowledge I will tackle this fascinating clock.”
 Well the time is now

 I had removed the movement from it’s case in 2015 to replace a bad click since the mainsprings can be easily removed without dis-assembly.
-A simple fix.
 The click holds the tension or power of the mainspring and is identified by a clicking sound when the key is turned on the winding arbour.
 Although I have not run the clock much since then the click is holding up well.

 The movement required a total of 17 bushings.
 There was some movement of the pivots in the pallet arbour bushing holes, not enough to be overly concerning but they were addressed during servicing.